The Difference Between Amish and Mennonite

+What is the difference between Amish and Mennonite beliefs?
 Today, the greatest differences between the Amish and Mennonites stem mainly from practices rather than beliefs.
 Amish groups tend to shy away from technology and involvement with the greater world, by dressing “plain” and using scooters and buggies for transportation.
-The Mennonites have embraced some of the world’s technologies and stress the importance of missionary work, helping to spread their faith to over fifty countries around the world.
+The Mennonites have embraced some of the world’s technologies.
+Unlike the Amish, Mennonites can use motorized vehicles as well as electricity and telephones in their homes.

 Learn more about Amish culture here.